Minnesota's Largest Candy Store: Black Lives Matter

 In October 2015 the store posted a message on a billboard, which read "Join The Movement #caramelapplesmatter."
 Robert Wagner, the owner of the store, apologized for the message and called it "a mistake."

 Five years later, in July 2020, an employee with access to the company Facebook page replied to a message stemming from the original #caramelapplesmatter billboard by insulting the sender and by saying "All Lives Matter."
 The store first believed it had been hacked, but then revealed that a longtime employee had sent the messages; the employee was fired.
 The store issued an apology, saying "The...messages by no means reflect the views of the owners or the Jim’s Apple Farm family as a whole" and "[w]e sincerely apologize that this event occurred and are in the process of determining action going forward."

 Climate change

 During an April snowstorm in 2018, the store posted a billboard that read "In Only Two Years Trump Fixed Global Warming."
 While some passing motorists interpreted this as support for Donald Trump, Wagner said the message was intended to "convince [motorists] to stop."
-Even so, Wagner has donated at least $1,000 to Donald Trump's 2020 re-election campaign.
+Even so, Wagner donated at least $1,000 to Donald Trump's 2020 re-election campaign.